matthewleechen/matthewleechen/README.md

 --------

-Work in Progress:
+Selected Work in Progress:

 - **Expeditions, Science, and Human Capital in the Age of Enlightenment**

-- **Impressment and American Attitudes to the War of 1812**

-- **Navigating Conflict: Trade and Warfare in the Early Modern Netherlands**
+- **Navigating Conflict: Trade Pioneering and Persistence following the Dutch Revolt, 1566-1648**

 - **Scientist-Inventor Networks and the Exchange of Ideas: The Royal Society of London, 1660-1870**